The Nixeus EDG27S v2 is the upgraded model of the popular Nixeus EDG27S (Nixues NX-EDG27S, Nixeus NX-EDG27).

 The Nixeus EDG27S v2 price amounts to around $400 which is a very good deal.

-Since these monitors have only entry-level HDR support (DisplayHDR 400) and most games don’t support HDR nor 10-bit color depth, the Nixeus EDG27S v2 is a praiseworthy cheaper alternative.
+Since these monitors have only entry-level HDR support (DisplayHDR 400) and most games don’t support HDR nor 10-bit color depth, the Nixeus EDG27S v2 is an excellent cheaper alternative.

 Overall, the Nixeus EDG27S v2 is the best gaming monitor you can get under $400.
 It offers the perfect balance between a vibrant image quality and a smooth performance.
 What’s more, it has one of the best FreeSync implementations which makes us let the lack of gimmicky features and fancy OSD menu slide.